 When you learn how to cook whole chicken you will see it is so easy just to place it in a roaster, sprinkle with a little seasoning, put it in the oven and have dinner ready in about one hour.
-You can also cook the chicken in water on top of the stove and have delicious chicken broth to flavor stuffing, dumplings noodles or other pasta recipes; either way so easy for cheap recipes.
+You can also cook the chicken in water on top of the stove and have delicious chicken broth to flavor stuffing, dumplings noodles or other pasta recipes.

 When learning how to cook whole chicken it is important to know chicken cooking time for properly cooked poultry.
 When checked with a meat thermometer the internal temperature should read 180F degrees.
 The tip of the thermometer should be inserted into the thickest part of the thigh and should not touch the bone.
 If you do not have a meat thermometer, pierce the inner part of the thigh.
 If the juices run clear and the leg moves easily, the poultry is done.
 Let roasted chicken stand covered 10 to 15 minutes to allow juices to settle before carving.
 The internal temperature of stuffing should read 165F degrees before it is safe to eat.